 \subsubsection{Network studies in cryptoeconomics}

 An extensive body of literature explores the key features of trading networks and the way in which they relate to the price dynamics of cryptocurrencies. \citet{liang2018} show that both Bitcoin and Ethereum trading networks display fluctuations in growth rates.
-For example, the clustering coefficient\footnote{The cluster coefficient describes the extent to which a network is aggregated \cite{baumann2014}.} of Bitcoin was initially 0.15, qualifying it as a small-world network, and decreased to approximately 0.05 later \cite{baumann2014,kondor2014}; in contrast, the clustering coefficient of Ethereum has fluctuated between 0.15 and 0.2 over time and has never been identified as a small word\footnote{A small-world network refers to a network in which most nodes are not neighbors of each other, but most nodes can be reached from other nodes by a small number of steps \cite{baumann2014}.} \cite{ferretti2019}. \citet{motamed2019} built both monthly and accumulative networks of Ethereum.
-They found that the number of components\footnote{Components are parts of the network that are disconnected from each other \cite{vallarano2020}.} is approximately ten and increases over time; however, similar to that of the Bitcoin trading network, the network density\footnote{Network density describes the portion of the potential connections in a network that are actual connections \cite{vallarano2020}.} of Ethereum decreases over time \cite{vallarano2020}. \citet{liang2018} also found that the largest components of Bitcoin and Ethereum have large sizes in terms of both their diameters (approximately 100 for Bitcoin and gradually increasing for Ethereum) and percentages (40-60\%).
+For example, the clustering coefficient\footnote{The clustering coefficient describes the extent to which a network is aggregated \cite{baumann2014}.} of Bitcoin was initially 0.15, qualifying it as a small-world network, and decreased to approximately 0.05 later \cite{baumann2014,kondor2014}; in contrast, the clustering coefficient of Ethereum has fluctuated between 0.15 and 0.2 over time and has never been identified as a small word\footnote{A small-world network refers to a network in which most nodes are not neighbors of each other, but most nodes can be reached from other nodes by a small number of steps \cite{baumann2014}.} \cite{ferretti2019}. \citet{motamed2019} built both monthly and accumulative networks of Ethereum.
+They found that the number of components\footnote{Components are parts of the network that are disconnected from each other \cite{vallarano2020}.} is approximately ten and increases over time; however, similar to that of the Bitcoin trading network, the network density\footnote{Network density describes the portion of the potential connections in the network that are actual connections \cite{vallarano2020}.} of Ethereum decreases over time \cite{vallarano2020}. \citet{liang2018} also found that the largest components of Bitcoin and Ethereum have large sizes in terms of both their diameters (approximately 100 for Bitcoin and gradually increasing for Ethereum) and percentages (40-60\%).
 The network structures differ significantly across blockchains.
-For instance, \citet{chang2016} found that the Bitcoin network has grown denser over time, with more nodes tending to be connected with each other, leading to a strong community while Namecoin has shown decrease in density, resulting in an unclear community structure. \citet{polovnikov2020} demonstrate a core-periphery structure \cite{gallagher2021} in cryptocurrency exchange networks.
+For instance, \citet{chang2016} found that the Bitcoin network has grown denser over time, with more nodes tending to be connected with each other, leading to a strong community while Namecoin has shown a decrease in density, resulting in an unclear community structure. \cite{decollibus2021} hints that the growth and concentration indexes can be measured by network calculations via analyzing the aggregated transaction networks of Ethereum-based crypto assets, and conclude that wealth is much more concentrated than in-degree and out-degree. \citet{polovnikov2020} demonstrate a core-periphery structure \cite{gallagher2021} in cryptocurrency exchange networks.